bennekrouf/react-native-photo-upload/README.md

- width | Number | the resized image width, default is 300 format | String | The format desired of the resized image, 'JPEG' or 'PNG' default is 'JPEG' quality | Number | The quality of the resized image indicated by a number between 1 and 100, default is 80 onPhotoSelect | Function | function which takes the base64 string of the new image as parameter onError | Function | fires if any error occur with response onTapCustomButton | Function | fires on tap custom button onStart | Function | fires when user starts (useful for loading, etc)
+ width | Number | the resized image width, default is 300 format | String | The format desired of the resized image, 'JPEG' or 'PNG' default is 'JPEG' quality | Number | The quality of the resized image indicated by a number between 1 and 100, default is 80 onPhotoSelect | Function | function which takes the base64 string of the new image and the filePath as parameters onError | Function | fires if any error occur with response onTapCustomButton | Function | fires on tap custom button onStart | Function | fires when user starts (useful for loading, etc)